disastrid/instruments_lab/docs/_research/10000-instruments.md

 - Mudd, T. Material-oriented musical interactions.
 In New Directions in Music and Human-Computer Interaction 2019.
 - Stapleton, P. Autobiography and invention: Towards a critical understanding of identity, dialogue and resistance in improvised musics.
 In Contemporary Music Review 2013.
+- Lepri G., McPherson, A & Bowers, J. Useless, not Worthless: Absurd Making as Critical Practice.
+In DIS 2020

+##### Images credits

+- Excerpt from "Extention No. 1" by William R. Maginnis Jr - Notations - John Cage - 1970